 When my cashier decided to call a manger for help to ensure Amex gift cards were an acceptable payment form, another woman who worked at the other location I previously frequented (the one where someone was randomly stabbed two weeks ago) pipped in with, “Yes, you should find out” before turning to me with, “You buy these a lot.”
 Yes, I do – is there a problem?
 No, but a manager will have to approve the transaction.

 The manager at this location is probably the friendliest, most upbeat person I’ve ever encountered in their work environment.
 She really seems to love her job and is always joking with the customers and employees.
-She came over and looked at the Amex gift cards before confirming, “Yes, it’s ok as long as the register will accept them as payment.”
-The cashier proceeded to ring me up and when the transaction went through, the manager confirmed with both cashiers that Amex gift cards were ok just as long as the register accepted them.
+She came over and looked at the Amex gift cards before confirming, “It’s ok as long as the register accepts it”.
+The cashier proceeded to ring me up.
+When the transaction went through, the manager confirmed with both cashiers that Amex gift cards were ok.
 My brother and I happily walked out with $4,000 worth of MasterCard gift cards, $8 of which went to Stand Up to Cancer (I know, it’s right up there with The Giving Pledge).

 During the weekend, my sister and I drove to Pleasanton for a hair appointment (side note: For the Gilmore Girls fans out there, downtown Pleasanton is Stars Hollow).
 As we got off the freeway, we stopped by a shopping center that had both a Safeway and CVS store (aka pretty much every shopping center in America).
 We had no problems using our Amex gift cards to buy $1,000 worth of Visa gift cards each.
 It did involve a cashier override, but nobody raised any objections.
 As we stepped outside, I did that antisocial thing I do sometimes which is speak a bunch of nonsense to my sister in Pashto so that the solicitors outside wouldn’t try to engage us in conversation (the ability to speak multiple languages does come in handy sometimes).
 I know it’s easier to just say, “Thank you but I’m not interested,” but some people are really put off by foreign languages, so my method might be the more effective one.